Our Mission

 Our History

 The Hobby Center opened its doors in 2002, establishing a new era for the performing arts and cultural quality of life for Houstonians of all ages and backgrounds.
 The venue was purpose built with musical theater in mind, bringing the best of Broadway right here to our own backyard.
+It is managed and operated by the Hobby Center Foundation, formerly known as the Houston Music Hall Foundation.
+The Foundation is organized as a 501(c)(3) nonprofit organization.

 Our grounds were previously home to the Sam Houston Coliseum and Music Hall.
 Both built in 1937, the Music Hall played host to many theatrical, dance and music performances, while the Coliseum at one time was home to the Houston Livestock Show and Rodeo, hosted the first National Women’s Conference in 1977 and saw music greats like Elvis Presley, James Brown, The Beatles, and Ike and Tina Turner on its stage.